UiL-OTS-labs/ppn-frontend/README.md

 The frontend does need a running backend to talk to!
 Otherwise it will be very unhelpful towards you.
-As the ``runserver`` command defaults to using ``localhost:8000`` you will need to specify a different port for either the frontend or backend.
-You can change the port the application will listen on by specifying it as an argument.

-For example: ``python manage.py runserver 9000`` will set the port used to 9000

 ## A note on dependencies
 We use pip-tools to manage our dependencies (mostly to freeze the versions